-Student accounts are set in the Empower SIS to handle both charges and credits.
-Tuition, housing and student activity fees, meal plan deposit, and health insurance for international students are applied to the student account before the start of each semester.
+Student accounts are set in AUBG's Student Information System-Empower-to handle both charges and credits.
+Tuition, housing and student activity fees, meal plan deposits, and health insurance for international students are applied to the student account before the start of each semester.
 AUBG must receive payment in its bank account in full by August 10th for the fall semester and by January 10th for the spring semester.
 Students whose payments are not received by those dates will be assessed a late fee of €100 and may have their registration canceled without prior notice.

 AUBG provides an optional payment plan for students.
 The plan allows students to pay their tuition fee in two installments.
 Students must pay 25% of net tuition, mandatory fees (housing, student activity fee, and meal plan deposit) in full and €200 payment plan fee by August 10th for the fall semester and January 10th for the spring semester.
 AUBG must receive the remaining 75% of net tuition by the end of the second week of classes.
-In case of withdrawal or leave of absence from the University, the refund policy applies (p.
-XXX of this catalog).
+In case of withdrawal or leave of absence from the University, the refund policy applies (pp. 16-17 of this catalog).
 Students who would like to take advantage of the student loan programs available to AUBG students can find more information on the loan eligibility and application procedure on the AUBG website www.aubg.edu/loans.

 Throughout the semester, students may charge purchases from the Bookstore, Restaurant, and campus cafés.
 Payments are also possible via credit/debit cards and cash.
 Credits for the Student Assistants Program, scholarships, and other sources are applied to the account during the semester or at the beginning of the next semester.
-Student accounts do not need to be prepaid, but accounts must be current for students to participate in course pre-registration and room selection for the following semester, and accounts must be made current at the end of the semester.
+Student accounts do not need to be prepaid, but accounts must be current for students to participate in course pre-registration and room selection for the following semester.
+Accounts must be made current at the end of the semester.
 The student accounts of graduating seniors must be current before commencement.
 Students seeking to obtain a leave of absence or to study abroad must pay any balance due before the leave is requested.
 Students with overdue accounts are subject to cancellation of their registration without prior notice.
 Students, former students, and alumni must pay their accounts in full to receive official transcripts, diplomas, or other documents.

 Students who need to have the IRS Form 1098-T (Tuition Statement) should send a written request to studentbills@aubg.edu no later than December 21, along with their address and social security number (IRS Form W-9S).
-As per the IRS requirements, we will issue a 1098-T to each American student enrolled at our University for whom we have a US Social Security Number.
+As per the IRS requirements, AUBG is required to issue a 1098-T Tuition Statement IRS Form to each American student enrolled at our University who has paid toward Qualified Tuition and Related Expenses and/or received Scholarships and/or Grants in a given Tax Year (January 1st through December 31st), enrolled at our University.
+The 1098-& IRS Form is issued by January 31st of each year.
+Students may access the 1098T Information Form in AUBG's Student Information System-Empower-menu.
+Required information needs to be filled out for this form.
 Other students (resident aliens and those who will file a U.S. tax return) can request the form by the procedure above.
-The due date for issuing the 1098-T is January 31 following the end of the calendar year.
+More 1098T information is also available at the IRS website.
 Copy A of the form must be filed with the IRS by February 28 following the end of the calendar year, and AUBG will not be able to provide this form after that date.